tamberg/fhnw-idb/data-acquisition/README.md

 - how to print out these sensor values?
 - how accurate the sensor is?
 - how to deal with wrong values?
-- how to create and visualize an excel sheet/diagram?
+- how to visualize the data in a excel sheet and/or jupyter notebook?